Smoking harms nearly every system in your body — including your eyes.

 Secondhand Smoke and Eye Disease

 Secondhand smoke— which includes the smoke that emanates from the end of a cigarette as well as the smoke exhaled— is nearly as harmful to health and vision.
 Second-hand smoke places others' eyesight in danger, particularly in young children and infants.
 Furthermore, studies indicate that women who smoke during pregnancy put the newborn baby at risk of being born with eye disease or visual impairment that could affect his or her ability to learn.

 Stop Smoking to Save Your Vision

 The good news is that giving up smoking can have an immediate effect on your health — and it’s never too late to quit!
 Once the habit is broken, your body will begin to repair itself to prevent vision loss.
 It can be challenging to quit, as it requires dedication, support, and advanced planning.
-Dr. Wayne Jenkins and the rest of the staff at Westfarms Eye Associates, PC in Farmington care about your health and will be happy to provide any assistance or resources to help you quit smoking and improve your eye health.
+Dr. Wayne Jenkins and the rest of the staff at Dr. Jenkins & Associates in Newington care about your health and will be happy to provide any assistance or resources to help you quit smoking and improve your eye health.
 Keep in mind that if you smoke, quitting smoking is the most important step you can take to protect your health and vision.